 All four Amazon Kindles sport the same updated interface and features.
 From the home page you see your most recent reads as well as the rest of your ebook library, plus book recommendations in case you’re in need of inspiration.
 Kindles now give you direct access to the GoodReads website too, where you can read reviews of any books you might like to try.
 You can then jump straight into the Kindle Store to purchase and download whatever you like.

 All of the typical Kindle features such as X-Ray and Kindle for Kids are present and correct on all four of these devices.
 When you’re consuming a book you can check your progress, add a bookmark or note, share your reading session and plenty more besides.
 Searching for key terms is also dead simple, as is grabbing a dictionary definition.

-You also get Bluetooth support for listening to Audible audiobooks with every Kindle model, as well as the VoiceView Screen Reader feature which delivers full book dictation through a speaker or headphones.
+You also get Bluetooth support for listening to Audible audiobooks with every Kindle model, as well as the VoiceView Screen Reader feature which delivers full book dictation through a wireless speaker or headphones.

 Kindle battery life has sadly plummeted in recent times, mostly thanks to that backlighting screen tech.
 This means that while the standard Kindle still gives you a full month or so of regular use per charge, the other models offer mere days of reading joy before they need a boost.

-Which Kindle should I buy 2017: Pricing and verdict
+Which Kindle should I buy: Pricing and verdict

-While we love the slick design and battery cover of the Kindle Oasis, it really is an expensive device.
+While we love the water resistant design of the Kindle Oasis, it really is an expensive device.
 We’d say stick with the Voyage if you want backlighting for night time reading, as it boasts adaptive brightness, unless you’re planning on spending a lot of time reading in the bath.